johnbrc/MPD-Distribution/EN/MPD-SH/MPD-SH.md

 -	**Act** — integrate learning into vocational practices.

 In this way, practice is allowed to inform theory and theory to inform practice.
-As this learning process is repeated, it forms a cycle, which can be illustrated figuratively:
+As this learning process is repeated, it forms a cycle of hearing, reflection, discussion, action... hearing, reflection, discussion, action and so on, which can be illustrated figuratively:

-![][cycle.png]
+![][reflective-learning.png]

+### Adapting the learning process ###

-The *Maize Plant Discipleship Learning Process* combines this reflective learning cycle with practical, spiritual principles, drawn from Scripture:
+The *Maize Plant Discipleship Learning Process* draws on this basic reflective learning cycle and combines it with a number of practical and spiritual principles, inspired by the experience of the early messianic community,[^fn1] arriving at at learning process consisting of these six elements:

-> They continued faithfully in the teaching of the apostles, in fellowship, in breaking bread and in prayer —  *Acts 2:42*

-The passage inspires some adaption of the reflective learning elements, whilst prayer and the breaking of bread provide two unique, additional elements.
-Thus, altogether the *Maize Plant Discipleship Learning Process* has *six* elements:

 1.	**HEAR** ... what the Spirit is saying
 -	**RETAIN** ...
 God's message inwardly
 -	**OPEN** ... hearts to others
--	**SHARE** ... daily bread together
+-	**SHARE** ... broken bread together
 -	**PRAY** ... for God's kingdom to come
 -	**ACT** ... in the light of God's message